Bruno Baltazar: Coaching career

 After announcing his retirement, Baltazar took up coaching, starting as assistant manager at his first club, Sintrense.
 In the summer of 2012, he was promoted to head coach, guiding them to promotion to the third division.

 In July 2013, Baltazar was appointed at second level side Atlético Clube de Portugal.
 His stay was however to be short-lived, as he was relieved of his duties after only one month.

 Baltazar joined the Philippines national team coaching staff in April 2014, going on to work under Thomas Dooley.
 He returned to his country shortly after, signing with lowly Casa Pia A.C. as their manager.

 In March 2017, after only three months in charge of S.C.
 Olhanense in the second tier, Baltazar moved to the Cypriot First Division with AEL Limassol.
 Roughly one year later, in the same capacity, he signed with fellow league club APOEL FC.

 Baltazar returned to his country and its second division on 22 January 2019, being appointed at G.D.
 Estoril Praia.
 In June, however, he left to become part of the coaching setup at Nottingham Forest following the appointment of Sabri Lamouchi.

 On 7 October 2020, Baltazar became the new coach of Al-Ain FC of the Saudi Professional League.
 Five days later, he announced he could not sign as he was not able to break his contractual relationship with Forest.

 Baltazar was appointed head coach of Rochester New York FC on 14 December 2021, ahead of the inaugural MLS Next Pro season.
 It was announced on 3 January 2023 that he would be leaving the club after 1 season after agreeing to a fee with Bulgarian club Botev Plovdiv.

 On 20 May 2024, Polish club Radomiak Radom appointed Baltazar as manager before the final game of the 2023–24 Ekstraklasa.
 Despite suffering a 1–3 loss to Widzew Łódź on 25 May, Radomiak avoided demotion and finished the season in 15th, one place above relegation spots.
 On 29 December 2024, Baltazar and Radomiak agreed to part ways after he received an offer from an unnamed club.

 Later that day, he was revealed as the new manager of French Ligue 2 club Caen.
 He was sacked after failing to win a point in his first 7 matches.

+On 27 March 2026, Baltazar returned to Radomiak Radom as their manager for the remainder of the 2025–26 season, replacing Kiko Ramírez.
+Tasked with avoiding relegation again, he led the club to a tenth-place finish, with a record of three wins, two draws and three losses.
+Baltazar left Radomiak after his contract was terminated by mutual consent on 21 June 2026.